Megabit/Blazorise/docs/_docs/extensions/datagrid.md

 ```
 ###Grid Templates

-If you want to change display of content, while gird is empty or ReadData is laoding, you can use following templates:
+If you want to change display of content, while gird is empty or ReadData is executing, you can use following templates:

 - `EmptyTemplate`
 - `LoadingTemplate`